Data-Engineering-Weekly/dataengineeringweekly/README.md

 # Sounds great, how can I contribute articles?

-It is simple, open a pull request and follow the format to contribute the article
+It is simple, open a pull request with the article title under the weekly folder.
+Please read the contributing guidelines before submitting the request.

 ```yaml
 article: